)

 Can you buy travel insurance for a group?

-Is it better to buy travel insurance as a group or individually?
+Is it better to buy group travel insurance or individual travel insurance?

 How many people are required to qualify for group travel insurance?